KMD-Vignesh/AutoVD-Python-Playwright/README.md

 # AutoVD-Python-Playwright

-AutoVD framework for Python and Playwright
+AutoVD framework for Python with Playwright